sforrester23/105dev-provision-ex/README.md

         sudo apt-get update -y
         sudo apt install nginx

-- the "-y" is there to say yes to the prompts
+- the "-y" is there to say yes to the prompts, say yes to any when prompted!
 - now, to leave the ssh execute:

         logout